Authentication: roar and GLaaS

 |---|---|

-roar login | Interactive — your machine has a browser.
+roar auth login | Interactive — your machine has a browser.
 One command, one device-code prompt, done. |

-roar auth | Headless / CI / no-browser — pair a GitHub SSH key with your GLaaS account manually. |
+| SSH key | Headless / CI / no-browser — pair a GitHub SSH key with your GLaaS account manually. |

-same identity to roar register, roar put, and GLaaS itself.
+Both surface the same identity to roar register, roar put, and GLaaS itself.

-roar login — browser / device flow
+roar auth login — browser / device flow

 Opens a device-code approval flow in your browser: sign in with GitHub, approve